 Assen Yordanov was born on February 3, 1964 in Burgas.
 From 1992 until 2007, he worked as investigative journalist for the newspapers Standard, Monitor and Politika (Politics).
 He is the author of major investigations in corruption practices and in connections of people in power to organized crime.
 Assen is the winner of the prestigious journalism prize Leipzig Media Award, also known as the “European Pulitzer” for 2010.
 In 2013, he was nominated by “Reporters Without Borders” for the Netizen Award (see the video presentation below).
 Assen Yordanov is the only Bulgarian in the selection of “Reporters Without Borders” – “100 characters of information.”
 He lives in Burgas.

 Atanas Tchobanov was born on June 26, 1968, in Sofia.
 He graduated from the French Language High School in Sofia.
 From 1984 to 1989, he was active speleologist and mountain climber.
 Since 1990, he lives in France where in 2003 he obtained a PhD in linguistics at the University of Paris-West.
 Since 2007, Atanas works as a research engineer at CNRS, France, in the laboratory MoDyCo.
 He was co-founder of and journalist in the newspaper Parizhki Vesti (Paris News) from 2005 to 2009.
-Since 2008, he is a member of the Public Council of the Association for Free Speech “Anna Politkovskaya.”
-In the European elections in 2009, Atanas was an EP candidate on the ticket of the right-wing Blue Coalition.
-He is married with two children.
+Since 2008, he is a member of the Public Council of the Association for Free Speech “Anna Politkovskaya.”.
+In 2016 he was elected OCCRP Member Representative in the Board of Directors of OCCRP.
 Atanas Tchobanov’s interview for Novinite.com in English read HERE.
-Personal site HERE.

 Cooperation with WikiLeaks: